Parsa-Rajabi/CIS-110/docs/syllabus.md

 - Subject: `[CIS 110/BUS 160 + Section] - Your Subject`
 - In the body, include your full name, student ID, and your inquiry.

+### Professionalism

+Students are expected to maintain a high level of professionalism in all course activities and communication with the instructor and peers.
+This includes proper email etiquette, respectful communication in class, and adherence to deadlines.
+Before sending an email, please ensure that you have included a subject line, a greeting, a clear message, and a closing.
+Using AI/ChatGPT to generate emails is not recommended and such emails will be returned for revision.

+Before sending an email, make sure to review this article on [How to email your profs effectively](https://students.ubc.ca/ubclife/inbox-1-email-profs-effectively) for tips on how to effectively communicate with your instructor.
+Emails that do not follow these guidelines will be returned to the sender for revision.

+Repeated unprofessional behavior will result in grade deduction from your final grade, with each violation resulting in a 1% deduction.
+Students will be notified of possible deductions after the first warning.

 ## Lab Monitors

 **Name:** Navneet Jhangra